tasmota/docs/docs/Tasmota-IR.md

 There are two additional Tasmota firmware variants that provide almost all IRremoteESP8266 protocols.
 This requires disabling some other features to keep code size manageable.

 - `tasmota-ir` is pre-packaged for IR blasters, like [Eachen IR Bridge](https://templates.blakadder.com/eachen-IR-DC6.html) or [YTF IR Bridge](https://templates.blakadder.com/ytf_ir_bridge.html).
 Choose `tasmota-ir` if you are using an IR blaster.
 - `tasmota-ircustom` is used if you want to customize your features (additional sensors, language, etc.).
-This variant is required because it triggers a special compilation flag for IRremoteESP8266.
-Edit the `IRremoteESP8266.h` header in the `IRremoteESP8266-x.x.x/src` folder to disable (i.e., set to `false`) any unneeded/unwanted protocols.
-Then [compile your own firmware](Compile-your-build).
+See [compile your own firmware](Compile-your-build).

 You can [flash](Getting-Started#flashing) the binary or [upgrade](Upgrading) your existing one.